 - Be harvestable by the Sunshine State Digital Network using their required protocol.
 More information is found at sunshinestatedigitalnetwork.wordpress.com (as of December 2019), incorporated by reference. - Have all rights and permissions as required under current law to create and make available to the public the content of the items that are planned to be digitized.
-The Division reserves the right to request rights and permissions and documentation. - Follow the Technical Guidelines for Digitizing Cultural Heritage materials (dated September 2016) (digitizationguidelines.gov/guidelines/FADGI%20Federal%20%20Agencies%20Digi tal%20Guidelines%20Initiative-2016%20Final_rev1.pdf) (dated September 2016), incorporated by reference. - Include copyright information at the item level using the rights statements found at rightsstatements.org/en/documentation/#use-by-cultural-heritage-institutions (as of December 2019), incorporated by reference.
+The Division reserves the right to request rights and permissions and documentation. - Follow the Technical Guidelines for Digitizing Cultural Heritage mMaterials -3rd Third Edition (dated June, 2022 September 2016) (digitizationguidelines.gov/guidelines/FADGI%20Federal%20%20Agencies%20Digital%20Guidelines%20Initiative-2016%20Final_rev1.pdf) (dated September 2016), incorporated by reference. - Include copyright information at the item level using the rights statements found at rightsstatements.org/en/documentation/#use-by-cultural-heritage-institutions (as of December 2019), incorporated by reference.